 Image by NZ Commercial Project Awards

 Rose Chapel is an early English Gothic Revival, ecclesiastical-style heritage building.
-The structure itself has a number of gorgeous examples of 20th century New Zealand and British craftsmanship, most significant of which are their stained glass windows.
+The structure itself has several gorgeous examples of 20th century New Zealand and British craftsmanship, most significant of which are their stained glass windows.
 This Christchurch venue has been classified as a category 2 building by Heritage New Zealand and is the winner of New Zealand’s Commercial Project Awards in the national category of heritage and restoration.
 3 days before Rose Chapel’s 100th birthday, the building was damaged by the earthquake, its namesake, the stunning rose window, shattered.
-The restoration project was carried out over 2 years and with the help of , from reinstating fallen masonry to repairing the stained glass windows.
+The restoration project was carried out over 2 years and with the help of, from reinstating fallen masonry to repairing the stained glass windows.
 They also managed to restore and relocate the Regent’s staircase, giving the Rose Chapel even more character and history than before upon its reopening.
-As a venue, the Rose Chapel allows for exclusive hire for a number of events, be it a wedding, performance or meeting.
+As a venue, the Rose Chapel allows for exclusive hire for several events, be it a wedding, performance or meeting.

 Old Stone House